Zero Waste

 We can do better!
 It is imperative that we step up our efforts to reduce the amount of solid waste produced on campus, and we can see the need to tackle this problem through a multifaceted, university-wide approach, as outlined in our 2021 Strategic Vision for Institutional Zero Waste.
 There is still much more we need to do in order to achieve our goal of Zero Waste.

-In 2021, we recycled/composted/reused nearly 2.4 million pounds (45%) of our waste.
-Our landfill diversion rate in 2021 decreased by 10% from 2020.
+In 2022, we recycled/composted/reused over 16.1 million pounds (87%) of our waste.
+Our landfill diversion rate in 2022 held stead from 2021.

 Recycling is a key principle, but true sustainability demands that it must always come AFTER efforts to significantly reduce waste generation in the first place and to reuse items whenever possible.
 UofL's Zero Waste programs include extensive recycling, reuse, composting, waste minimization, and other waste reduction efforts from the classroom to the construction site.

 Starting as far back at 2008, UofL students in GRASS (Group Recycling And Sustainable Solutions) helped change the disposable culture on campus through awareness raising campaigns such as "dumpster dives."
 They also organized to open the UofL Free Store in 2013.
-Since those early days, new student groups and leaders have carried the Zero Waste torch.
+Since those early days, new student groups, interns, and leaders have carried the Zero Waste torch.

-UofL Waste Stream
+UofL Waste Stream 2022

 Zero Waste Planning